ismoilovdevml/infra-as-code/Ansible/go-lang/README.md

 # 📋 Go Installation Playbook

-This Ansible playbook installs a specified version of the Go programming language across multiple servers using the official **geerlingguy.go** role.
+This Ansible playbook installs a specified version of the Go programming language across multiple servers using the official **geerlingguy.go role**.
+It supports automatic version detection, platform-appropriate tarball downloads, and installation.

 ## 🛠️ Usage